osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 }
 {% endhighlight %}

 There is one more thing: we cannot be sure about the order of the results.
 This means that our code could generate the second level before the first and so on.
-To fix this issue we call a function called orderLevels that reorders our groups by their keys.
+To fix this issue a function called orderLevels that reorders our groups by their keys is available.
 As a result a new object is created ("levelGroups") which is an ordered copy of "levels" with a more friendly key that will be used in the LayerControl to display each floor name.
 The last two sentences in this function are used to add the default LayerGroup (the one to be shown after loading the page) to the Leaflet map object and to add the layers control at the top right of the map.

 {% highlight js %}